 Yes, the goalkeeper may continue in the Shootout.
 All players are eligible to participate in the Shootout unless they are serving a penalty.
 Since a goalkeeper does not actually "serve" a ten-minute misconduct, the goalkeeper may continue in the Shootout.
 However, the player designated to serve the misconduct for the goalkeeper becomes ineligible to participate in the Shootout (which would also be true if the player is serving the goalkeeper's misconduct at the time the Shootout begins).
 See also Rule 27.3.
-NOTE: when the goalkeeper is assessed the misconduct.
+NOTE: when the goalkeeper is assessed the misconduct during the Shootout, the team must designate a player who has not yet participated in the Shootout to serve the misconduct.
 This is consistent with the procedure during the game whereby the team of the penalized goalkeeper is required to lose the services of a player for the duration of the goalkeeper's penalty(ies).

 The goalkeeper is on the way to the Players' Bench to be replaced for an extra attacker.
-On the way to the bench the goalkeeper commits a foul worthy of a minor penalty.
+On the way to the bench the goalkeeper commits an infraction worthy of a minor penalty.
 Should the goalkeeper also be assessed an additional minor penalty for leaving the goal crease?
 Where do you find this in the rule book?